 Absences are permanently recorded and no absence will be removed from the attendance record.
 Absences are recorded on a semester basis.
-Students are allowed 8 absences per semester.
-If a student goes over 8 absences, he/she will receive a grade of incomplete for that semester.
+Students are allowed 8 unexcused absences per semester.
+If a student goes over 8 unexcused absences, he/she will receive a grade of incomplete for that semester.
 Instructors will turn in their student eligibility each week so that information can be disbursed to the partner schools in a timely manner.
 Students are required to provide documentation for all absences.
-This includes notes from the doctor, appointment notification, funeral notice, etc. All absences (except partner school activities for high school students) will be considered unexcused absences.
-Absences will be recorded as follows:
+This includes notes from the doctor, appointment notification, funeral notice, etc. Absences will be recorded as follows:

-- 1. At the third and seventh absence a letter outlining the student's attendance will be given to the parent/student. - 2.
-If a student receives a "no credit" due to attendance at the semester, he/she may file for an appeal and meet with the attendance committee.
+- 1. At the fourth and eighth absence a letter outlining the student's attendance will be given to the parent/student if all documentation is not in order. - \If a student receives a "no credit" due to attendance at the semester, he/she may file for an appeal and meet with the attendance committee.